 If the observed renegotiations occurred on a weekly basis, as exhibitors decided which reels to show on which screens and in which time slots, we could interpret the renegotiations as a simultaneous (and likely contractible) quid pro quo-such as an exhibitor agreeing to continue showing the movie in question in exchange for an immediate payment (i.e., discount) from the distributor.
-However, the renegotiations we observe occur at the end of the reels' run, weeks after the exhibitor has taken any continuation decisions, so the continuation decisions cannot be the result of contemporaneous payments.
-To the extent that the eventual renegotiations are anticipated by the exhibitor and, as a consequence, affect exhibitor continuation decisions weeks before the renegotiations, the renegotiations must (by definition) be relational: continuation decisions are affected by non-contractual (and hence relational) commitments by the distributor to offer discounts from contractual sharing rates in order to provide incentives for distributor-preferred continuation decisions.
+However, the renegotiations we observe occur at the end of the reel's run, weeks after the exhibitor has taken any continuation decisions, so the continuation decisions cannot be the result of contemporaneous payments.
+To the extent that the eventual renegotiations weeks before the renegotiations, the renegotiations must (by definition) be relational: continuation decisions are affected by non-contractual (and hence relational) commitments by the distributor to offer discounts from contractual sharing rates in order to provide incentives for distributor-preferred continuation decisions.

 Tables 3 and 4 present evidence suggesting that both the probability of renegotiation and the magnitude of an eventual discount are related to the exhibitor's earlier continuation decisions.
-Simply put, Table 3 reports results from linear probability models predicting whether a reel is continued for an additional week (or continued on a dedicated screen for an additional week).
+Table 3 reports results from linear probability models predicting whether a reel is continued for an additional week (or continued on a dedicated screen for an additional week), using independent variables meant to proxy for the exhibitor's incentives under the formal contract.
 Table 4 then shows that the probability and size of an eventual discount are negatively related to the reel's predicted continuation probability: reels that were continued in spite of being predicted not to be continued (or continued on a dedicated screen in spite of being predicted to be sharing the screen with another movie) are more likely to be associated with renegotiated discounts after the reel's run is over.

-More specifically, Columns (1) and (2) of Table 3 report results from linear probability models showing the probability that an exhibitor showing a reel in week t will continue showing the reel in week t+1.
-The independent variables are the number of screens in the theater (which we expect to be positively related to continuation, since more screens increases the exhibitor's degrees of freedom in continuing marginal reels), the number of new releases coming to the theater in week t+1 (which we expect to be negatively correlated with continuation, since there are fewer screens to allocate among the reels shown in the current week), the box office revenues of the reel in week t, and a dummy variable equal to one if the box-office revenues of the reel in week t rank the reel as among the "n" reels with the lowest box-office revenues (where n is the number of new releases coming to the theater in week t+1).
-We expect this last variable to be negatively correlated with continuation decisions, since the n new releases will occupy at least n Prime Time slots, and the n "worst" existing reels will be obvious candidates for elimination.
-Column (1) includes no fixed effects, while column (2) includes both theater and movie-week fixed effects.
-Consistent with our expectations, the probability of continuing a reel for an additional week is positively related to the number of screens in the theater (in Column (1)) and to the current-period box-office revenues, but negatively related to the number of new releases coming to the theater in week t+1 and to the dummy variable for likely being displaced by these new reels.
+More specifically, columns (1) and (2) of Table 3 report results from linear probability models showing the probability that an exhibitor showing a reel in week t will continue showing the reel in week t+1.
+The independent variables are the number of screens in the theater (which we expect to be positively related to continuation, since more screens increases the exhibitor's degrees of freedom in continuing marginal reels), the number of new releases coming to the theater in week t+1 (which we expect to be negatively correlated with continuation, since there are fewer screens to allocate among the reels shown in the current week), and the contracted revenues of the reel in week t (that is, the exhibitor's share multiplied by the total box officer revenues).
+In addition, we include a dummy variable equal to one if the exhibitor's contracted revenues of the reel in week t rank the reel as among the "n" reels with the lowest contracted revenues (where n is the number of new releases coming to the theater in week t+1).
+We expect this last variable to be negatively correlated with continuation decisions, since the n new releases will occupy at least n Prime Time slots, and the n existing reels with lowest contracted revenue will be obvious candidates for elimination, unless the contracts are renegotiated.
+Column (1) includes no fixed effects, while column (2) includes both theater and movie-week fixed effects.16 Consistent with our expectations, the probability of continuing a reel for an additional week is positively related to the number of screens in the theater (in Column (1)) and to the current-period contracted revenues, but negatively related to the number of new releases coming to the theater in week t+1 and to the dummy variable for being among the n reels with lowest contracted revenue.